Welcome to the TSRA’s Safe Communities Programme.

 - legal aid

-The Mura Kosker Sorority Older People Action Plan aims to improve social participation in the community for older residents, by increasing their sense of safety and security and reducing fear of crime.
-The service is aimed at older residents residing in the Kaiwalagal region (inner islands) of the Torres Strait.
+These programs aims to improve social participation in the community for residents aged 60 and older, by increasing their sense of safety and security and reducing fear of crime, and deliver a health-focused programme.
+The service is aimed at residents residing in the Kaiwalagal area (inner islands) of the Torres Strait.

-The Domestic Violence Counselling, Children and Family Services, Older People Action Plan, Torres Strait Healthy Aging and Emergency Relief Funds programmes are funded by the Queensland Government Department of Communities, Child Safety and Disability Services.
+The Domestic and Family Violence Counselling, Child and Family Support, Older People Action Program and Torres Strait Healthy Aging programmes are funded by the Queensland Government Department of Communities, Child Safety and Disability Services.

 Transport Infrastructure Development Scheme